DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_PRIVATE_KEY_JWT.md

 Where b2RtQWRtaW46b2RtQWRtaW4= is the base64 encoding of the current username:password odmAdmin:odmAdmin

 But if you want to execute a bearer authentication ODM runtime call using the Client Credentials flow, you have to get a bearer access token.
-And, to get a bearer access token, you first have to generate a client_assertion parameter.
+And, to get a bearer access token, you first have to generate a client_assertion.
 ODM documentation is explaining how to get the material allowing to [generate a client_assertion](https://ibmdocs-test.dcs.ibm.com/docs/en/odm/8.12.0?topic=8120-generating-json-web-token-client-assertion).

 ```shell